Contact Loews Hollywood Hotel

 6801 Hollywood Blvd

 You don’t need to travel far from our hotel to find some of the finest Hollywood nightlife destinations.
 Get the evening started with classic American dining and SoCal’s best bowling experience at Lucky Strike Lanes.
-Next, take your party to Level 3, a sleek 10,000-square-foot nightclub with a distinctly South Beach vibe.
+Next, take your party to Club DV8, a sleek 10,000-square-foot nightclub with a distinctly South Beach vibe.
 Make your next stop OHM Nightclub on the 4th floor, the hottest new club to open in Hollywood that routinely plays host to the top DJs in the world.
+More info

 Countless other nightlife districts have sprung up throughout SoCal, but Tinseltown’s original drag is still the area’s go-to nightlife destination.
 Hollywood Boulevard is the center of the action each and every night, as a diverse collection of bars and restaurants cater to crowds of celebrities, visitors and locals.
 Just a short stroll from our hotel, you’ll find an immersive dinner-drinks-and-dance experience at Supperclub, the unique scene at Beauty Bar, and great live music at the Burgundy Room.